 2009; Will County; 09 I.W.C.C.
 0177:

 The victim in this case was a 35-year-old male.
-He was a carpenter working with his crew in a home when a staircase fell on the back of his leg and injured him.
-Though the initial pain was great and required significant medical examination, he eventually returned to work although he did claim long-term discomfort and disability.
-For the costs and harm that attended this accident, he brought a claim before the Illinois Workers’ Compensation Committee and they awarded him the following recovery:
+He was a carpenter.
+He worked with a crew in a home and fell down a staircase.
+He injured his leg.
+The initial pain was great.
+It required significant medical examination.
+He returned to work but still claimed long-term discomfort and disability.
+For the costs and harm, he brought a claim before the IWCC.
+They awarded him the following recovery:

 - $915.20 per week for 9-3/7 weeks for temporary total disability benefits.